Build, expand, or update a website

 CampusPress HUIT support

-After being approved, individuals can sign in using HarvardKey and create a new site for their personal work or their department, office, initiative, lab, and so on.
-These sites are self-service (you will use an existing platform with preset templates to build your pages) and can be created at your own pace.
-For more details on this platform and additional services available to Harvard users, visit Harvard Web Publishing.
+After approval, you can sign in using your HarvardKey to manage a new site for personal use or for your department, office, initiative, or lab.
+These websites are self-service, meaning you will use an existing platform with preset templates to design your pages.
+You can work at your own pace.

 Support is provided by your primary institution, not HMS